nbondarczuk/debill/README.md

 As usual, a PoC to note main entieties and infra components.

-## The ontology - conceptual model
+## The ontology

 Starting with a list of main entieties to be included in a API for a very generic billing system.
+It is purely coceptual model.

 ### Event